What Tourists Want

 YouGov Research: Youth of Today, Travel of Tomorrow | What Tourists Want | Scoop.it

-Generation Z represent just over a quarter of the world population, accounting for 2 billion Gen Zs worldwide.
-Representing a
+Generation Z represent just over a quarter of the world population, about 2 billion Gen Zs worldwide , they will shape the travel of tomorrow.
+This report looks at:

-what’s important to them and reveal what Gen Zs want from travel, and identify the best way to connect and engage with this future generation of travellers.
+• Try to understand Gen Zs, explore what’s important to them and reveal what they want from travel, and identify the best way to connect and engage with this future generation of travellers.

 No comment yet.